Jean-Paul Rodrigue (2017), New York:

 in R&D, and much university and industry R&D is sustained by government

 contracts and programs.
-The fruits of this research are extremely important
+The outcomes of this research are extremely important

 to the industry.
 It is a vital source for innovation and the development